-2 PURPOSE OF REPORT
+2. PURPOSE OF REPORT

-- 2.1 To note and make comment on the updated RIPA policy prior to Cabinet approval. - 2.2 To note the findings of the IPCO Inspection.
+- 2.1 To note the recommendations of Overview and Scrutiny Committee and approve the updated RIPA policy. - 2.2 To note the findings of the IPCO Inspection.

-3 BACKGROUND
+3. BACKGROUND

 3.1 The Regulation of Investigatory Powers Act 2000 ("RIPA") enables local authorities to carry out certain types of surveillance activity, as long as certain procedures are followed, which can be relied upon in court proceedings.
 In order to ensure that the procedures are followed, it is important to have an up to date policy which is understood by authorising officers and investigating officers.
 Members are required to regularly review the use of RIPA to ensure that the policy remains fit for purpose and all authorisations granted under the terms of it are in compliance to avoid challenge.
 The Council's use of RIPA is reported to Overview and Scrutiny as part of the performance monitoring framework.